-Adoption of these procedures will ensure that the Governing Body will have the full support of the Local Authority in progressing cases.
-If a Governing Body chooses to adopt alternative procedures, then a copy of these procedures, together with the reason for their adoption, should be sent to the Director of Children's Services who will advise the Secretaries of the Trade Unions.
+Adoption of this policy will ensure that the Governing Body will have the full support of the Local Authority in progressing cases.
+If a Governing Body chooses to adopt an alternative policy, then a copy, together with the reason for their adoption, should be sent to the Commissioning Director Education who will advise the Secretaries of the Trade Unions.

-Governors must ensure that the adopted procedures are readily available to and understood by all staff members.
+Governors must ensure that the adopted policy is readily available to and understood by all staff members.

-The Procedure is not intended to punish employees, but to try and resolve any grievances as quickly and as fairly as possible, at the lowest appropriate level and to avoid minor issues developing into more serious matters.
+The Policy is not intended to punish employees, but to try and resolve any grievances as quickly and as fairly as possible, at the lowest appropriate level and to avoid minor issues developing into more serious matters.
 It is not to be used to pursue malicious or vexatious complaints and to do so will be considered a disciplinary matter that may lead to dismissal.

-Sources of grievances
+1.3 Sources of grievances

 Grievances can arise from a variety of sources.
 They can arise among members of staff or with the Headteacher.
 They can involve the Governing Body of the School.
-To effectively handle these situations, it is desirable to set out, firstly a procedure which may enable a grievance to be resolved informally and, secondly a formal procedure where the first procedure is not successful or has failed.
+To effectively handle these situations, it is desirable to set out, firstly a procedure which may enable a grievance to be resolved informally and, secondly a formal procedure for where the first procedure is not successful or has failed.

-Grievances - Definition
+1.4 Grievances - Definition